Help with jobs, housing and living independently

 The conditions listed above do not guarantee eligibility.

-Find more information, view the Healthier Washington FCS Fact Sheet and Frequently Asked Question and Washington Health Care Authority Initiative 3 website.
+For more information, view the Healthier Washington FCS Frequently Asked Question and Washington Health Care Authority Initiative 3 website.

 If you have questions or need help, we’re a click or call away.